Recharger for 12V SLA Fence Batteries

 Rusty B from Maine

-The recharger should have an indicator light showing the shared status.
-Green=charged, red=charging.
+The recharger should have an indicator light showing the charged status.
+Green=charged, red=charging, etc.

 Newaygo M from Michigan